artdgn/jobs-ranker/README.md

 # What :
-Scraper + Interactive "online learner" + De-duplicator for filtering job-ads.
+Job-ads Scraper + Relevance "online learner" / recommender + De-duplicator.

 # Why:
 Job-ads are long and confusing and contain too little signal to noise (at least in Australia):